-The booking for your hospital stay will be made through your Doctor's rooms.
+The booking for your hospital stay will be made through your Doctor's rooms or Robina Private admissions.

-Please ensure you complete the green forms in the admission booklet and return them to Robina Private Hospital.
-Note: the Informed Consent section of the form must be completed in hard copy with your Doctor.
+Please ensure you complete the green forms in the admission booklet or via the online admission form Online Admission and return them to Robina Private Hospital.
+Note: the Informed Consent section of the form must be completed.

 Where possible, we require your admission forms one week prior to your admission date.
 This will ensure we can confirm your hospital booking and your eligibility prior to your admission.

-In some cases the Doctor will book you in for the next day.
+In some cases your booking may be for the next day.
 In these cases it is important that you contact us as soon as possible, and speak to the Administration staff to confirm your admission and details relating to your stay.

 Costs and Insurance Cover

-The cost of your procedure will depend on your level of health insurance.
+The cost of your procedure will depend on your level of health insurance or the procedure you are having done if you are not insured.
 Should you have any questions regarding the cost of your procedure or surgery, please contact the hospital and speak with our Administration staff.

 It is your responsibility to pay for any costs that you may incur.